Bayesian Inverse Transition Learning: Learning Dynamics From Near-Optimal Trajectories

-\textbf{Model-Based Reinforcement Learning.} We explore the utilization of forward models, which predict the subsequent state \(s'\) from the current state \(s\) and action \(a\) (\((s, a) \rightarrow s'\)), as defined in \cite{moerland2023model}.
+\textbf{Model-Based Reinforcement Learning.} We explore the utilization of forward models, which predict the subsequent state \(s'\) from the current state \(s\) and action \(a\) (\((s, a) \rightarrow s'\)), as defined in \citep{moerland2023model}.
 These models are central for understanding action-induced state transitions.
-In contrast, backward models identify potential antecedents to states (\(s' \rightarrow (s, a)\)) and are used for backward planning \cite{moore1993prioritized}.
-Similarly, inverse models compute actions required to transition between states \((s, s' \rightarrow a)\), beneficial in RRT planning \cite{lavalle1998rapidly}.
-Additionally, non-parametric methods like replay buffers enable precise estimations \cite{lin1992self,vanseijen2015deeper, van2019use}, and approximation methods, such as Gaussian processes, offer alternatives \cite{wang2005gaussian,deisenroth2011pilco}.
-In discrete MDP settings like ours, tabular maximum likelihood estimation models, noted as \(T^{MLE}\), represent the state of the art \cite{sutton1991dyna}.

-\paragraph{Bayesian Model-Based Reinforcement Learning} Bayesian MBRL integrates uncertainty into model learning, as detailed in the foundational works \citep{ghavamzadeh2015bayesian, ross2008model, dearden2013model}.
-Unlike previous approaches, such as \cite{poupart2008model} which address partially observable settings in discrete factored domains by updating beliefs based on new data, our method applies Bayesian MBRL in an offline setting.
+In contrast, backward models identify potential antecedents to states (\(s' \rightarrow (s, a)\)) and are used for backward planning \citep{moore1993prioritized}.
+Similarly, inverse models compute actions required to transition between states \((s, s' \rightarrow a)\), beneficial in RRT planning \citep{lavalle1998rapidly}.
+Additionally, non-parametric methods like replay buffers enable precise estimations \citep{lin1992self,vanseijen2015deeper, van2019use}, and approximation methods, such as Gaussian processes, offer alternatives \citep{wang2005gaussian,deisenroth2011pilco}.
+In discrete MDPs like ours, tabular maximum likelihood estimation models, noted as \(T^{MLE}\), represent the state of the art \citep{sutton1991dyna}. \paragraph{Bayesian Model-Based Reinforcement Learning} Bayesian MBRL integrates uncertainty into model learning, as detailed in foundational works \citep{ghavamzadeh2015bayesian, ross2008model, dearden2013model}.
+Unlike earlier approaches, such as \citep{poupart2008model}, which address partially observable settings in discrete factored domains by updating beliefs with new data, our method applies Bayesian MBRL in an offline setting.
 We infer posterior distributions over transition dynamics solely from expert knowledge.
-This approach utilizes prior knowledge and batch data to develop models that establish reliable policies \cite{guo2022model}.
-In contrast, studies like \cite{zhang2020invariant,zhang2020learning} focus on learning invariant representations for control without explicitly modeling transition dynamics, which is a key aspect of our research.
+This approach combines prior knowledge with batch data to develop models that yield reliable policies \citep{guo2022model}.
+In contrast, studies like \citep{zhang2020invariant,zhang2020learning} focus on learning invariant representations for control without explicitly modeling transition dynamics.